-Global financial markets and economic conditions have been, and continue to be, unstable and volatile.
-Beginning in February 2020, due in part to fears associated with the spread of COVID-19 (as more fully described below), global financial markets experienced extreme volatility and a steep and abrupt downturn followed by a recovery, which volatility may continue as the COVID-19 pandemic continues and as certain geopolitical events develop, such as the ongoing conflict between Russia and Ukraine.
 Such instability and volatility have negatively affected the general willingness of banks, other financial institutions and lenders to extend credit, particularly in the shipping industry, due to the historically volatile asset values of vessels.
 Credit markets and the debt and equity capital markets have been distressed and the uncertainty surrounding the future of the global credit markets has resulted in reduced access to credit worldwide.
 These issues, along with significant write-offs in the financial services sector, the re-pricing of credit risk and the uncertain economic conditions, have made, and may continue to make, it difficult to obtain additional financing.
 The current state of global financial markets and current economic conditions might adversely impact our ability to issue additional equity at prices that will not be dilutive to our existing unitholders or preclude us from issuing equity at all.
 Economic conditions may also adversely affect the market price of our common units.

-Beginning in February of 2022, President Biden and several European leaders announced various economic sanctions against Russia in connection with the aforementioned conflicts in the Ukraine region, which may adversely impact our business.
+Beginning in February of 2022, the United States, European Union, United Kingdom and other countries announced various economic sanctions against Russia in connection with the aforementioned conflicts in Ukraine, which may adversely impact our business.
 Our business could also be adversely impacted by trade tariffs, trade embargoes or other economic sanctions that limit trading activities by the United States or other countries against countries in the Middle East, Asia or elsewhere as a result of terrorist attacks, hostilities or diplomatic or political pressures.
-On March 8, 2022, President Biden issued an executive order prohibiting the import of certain Russian energy products into the United States, including crude oil, petroleum, petroleum fuels, oils, liquefied natural gas and coal.
+On March 8, 2022, President Biden issued an executive order prohibiting the import of certain Russian energy products into the United States, including LNG.
 Additionally, the executive order prohibits any new investments in the Russian energy sector by U.S. persons, among other restrictions.